Expert medical and surgical care in Thailand

 • Reduces the risk of permanent neurological deficit

-• Best for: tumours near or within eloquent cortex — speech, motor, and language areas
+• Best for: tumours near or within eloquent cortex, including speech, motor, and language areas

 Endoscopic / Minimally Invasive Approach

-For selected tumour locations — skull base, intraventricular, and pituitary region — an endoscopic approach through the nose or a small keyhole craniotomy reduces tissue trauma.
+For selected tumour locations such as the skull base, intraventricular, and pituitary regions, an endoscopic approach through the nose or a small keyhole craniotomy reduces tissue trauma.
 Shorter recovery and avoidance of a large scalp incision make this attractive where feasible.

 • Smaller incision with reduced post-operative discomfort